A Master’s Degree in Psychology: It’s Your Time to Shine

 Perception is the creator of success and failure alike, and there is nothing to be achieved in handing over the power of your own mind to those afflicted with less than admirable attitudinal outlooks.
 Repeated phrases like; “tough job market,” “prolonged recession,” “rejection rate,” “overall unemployment,” “increased competition,” “fewer jobs” (ad nauseum infinitum) horrendously continue to roll right off the presses when in fact there is an abundance of evidence from which to draw solid hope.
 How many times a day do you hear or read the following; “The official arbiter of the United States Recessions (the U.S. Bureau of Economic Research) has declared that the recession ended in June 2009.”
 “The recession is over.”
 “Employment rates are steadily increasing.”
 “There is a positive employment outlook.”
 “Jobs are available.” etc.?
 No one screams on the record as loud about the good times as they do about the bad.

 The truth of the matter is; the future has never been as bright and inviting as it is right now for those with a Master’s Degree in Psychology.
-In fact, the United States Bureau of Labor (USDOL) has published its projections, and they are nothing short of stellar: Two of the highest growth rates of all jobs in the quantified national labor market are careers steeped in psychology— Industrial-Organizational Psychology (ranked #1 of all possible occupations) and Occupational Therapy (ranked #8.)
+In fact, the US Bureau of Labor Statistics (BLS) projects that through 2031, there will be an average of 14,100 psychologist job openings each year.
+Employment for clinical and counseling psychologists is projected to grow by 10% in the same timeframe.
 One Industrial-Organizational psychologist, Janey Stewart, shares her excitement about her chosen industry: